catlikeflyer-itc/Cpp-Basics/README.md

 `./anyname`

 ## Variables and data types
+The variables in c++ shoud be always referenced before being called, the following table shows how the variables shoud be called:
 | Variable | Description | Memory |
 | ----------- | ----------- | ----------- |
 | Int | Whole numbers | 4 bytes |